contao/docs/docs/manual/core-extensions/newsletter/frontend-modules.en.md

 ## Newsletter reader

-The frontend module "Newsletter reader" is used to display a specific newsletter.
-The module obtains the ID or the alias of the newsletter via the URL, so that newsletters can be specifically linked with so-called permanent links:
+The frontend module "Newsletter reader" is used to display the details of a specific newsletter.
+The module obtains the ID or the alias of the newsletter via the URL, so that newsletters can be specifically linked via permanent links:

-`www.example.com/newsletterleser/newsletteralias.html`
+`www.example.com/newslettereader/newsletteralias.html`

-The *newsletteralias* tells the "newsletter reader" to search for and issue a specific newsletter.
-If the searched entry does not exist, the module returns an error message and the HTTP status code "404 Not found".
+The *newsletteralias* tells the "Newsletter reader" to search for and display a specific newsletter.
+If the searched entry does not exist, the module returns an error message, and the HTTP status code "404 Not found".
 The status code is important for search engine optimization.

 {{% notice info %}}
 On a single page there may only be one "reader module" at a time, regardless of the type.
 Otherwise, one or the other module would trigger a 404 page, because, for example, the alias of a newsletter cannot be found in a calendar, or vice versa the alias of an event in a newsletter archive.